Here's my official bio and artist statement.

 His fourth, Float Me Away, Floodwaters, was released January 5th, 2021 by Bread & Roses Press and Three One G.

 In February of 2021, Gnade launched a record label to release poetry and stories on cassette.
-Hello America Stereo Cassette has issued tapes and mixtape tracks from Jared Thomas Friend with music by Gogo Erlandson and Death Ribbons, Canada's Prairie Girl Collective, Juliet Escoria, Nicole Morning, Youthmovies (a reissue of Honey Slides), Gary Bunting, Eileen Ramos, Marty Hillard of the rap group Ebony Tusks, Lora Mathis, Dmitry Samarov, Jessie Lynn McMains, Nathaniel Kennon Perkins, and more.
+Hello America Stereo Cassette has issued tapes and mixtape tracks from Jared Thomas Friend with music by Gogo Erlandson and Death Ribbons, Canada's Prairie Girl Collective, Juliet Escoria, Nicole Morning, Youthmovies (a reissue of Honey Slides), Gary Bunting, Eileen Ramos, Marty Hillard of the rap group Ebony Tusks, Lora Mathis, Dmitry Samarov, Mallory Smart, Jessie Lynn McMains, Nathaniel Kennon Perkins, and more.